kalakeli/u_feedreader_master/README.md

 The project is a web-based application that reads RSS feeds.
 It is started by opening the index.html file.
 To the top left is a hamburger icon.
 Clicking it opens a initially hidden menu offering different feeds.
 10 feeds are loaded.
 Click a topic to open the feed in the same window.

-## Testing the project?

-[Jasmine](http://jasmine.github.io/) is used to test the code.
-Testing is an important part of the development process and many organizations practice a standard of development known as "test-driven development".
-This is when developers write tests first, before they ever start developing their application.

 ## Test suites
+[Jasmine](http://jasmine.github.io/) is used to test the application.
 The following test suites and subsequent tests were run to test the code.

 ### RSS Feeds
 These first tests check the *allFeeds* variable in our application.
 The first test checks whether it is defined.